codio/knowledge/source/instructors/teaching/plagiarism.rst

 - restrict the file types that should be checked.
 It is possible to add multiple file types by pressing the **Add Extension** button.
 - add the file list in the **Files Excludes** box that you don't want to be inlcuded.
 If there are multiple files, add each file on a new line.

 ..
-Note:: FILES EXCLUDES is useful when there is a large data set and reporting on all returns an error.
+Note:: **Files Excludes** is useful when there is a large data set and reporting on all returns an error.

 These filters can be useful to avoid generating unnecessary noise in your report.